tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 # Evidence Extensions (Background Check Model) {#evidence-extensions}

-The EvidenceType structure also contains an indicator for the type of credential expected in the Certificate message.
+The EvidenceType structure contains an indicator for the type of credential expected in the Certificate message.
 The credential can either contain attestation evidence alone, or an X.509 certificate alongside attestation evidence.